Product-Mix Auctions and Tropical Geometry: Product-Mix Auctions.

 The Minkowski sum

 is the set of all possible good bundles in the economy that can potentially be matched to this set of agents.
-For a fixed price vector $p \in \R^n$, where $p_i$ is the price for one unit of the $i$-th good, the demand set $D_{u^j}(p)$ of agent $j$ is the set of bundles that maximize profit for her:
+For a fixed price vector $p \in \R^n$, where $p_i$ is the price for one unit of the $i$-th good, the {\em utility} of the $j$-th agent buying bundle $a$ at price $p$ is $u^j(a)-p \cdot a$.
+The {\em demand set} of the $j$-th agent at price $p$ is the set of bundles that maximizes her utility

-The aggregate utility function $U: A \to \R^n$ is the maximum total utility taken over all ways to partition the bundle $a$:
+The aggregate valuation function $U: A \to \R^n$ is the maximum total valuation taken over all ways to partition each bundle $a \in A$: